isa-ulisboa/greends-dms-exercises/dms_ex_12_join.md

 `dms_ex_12.sql`, in the scripts folder of the repository.
 But only check them after you try to resolve the queries.
 Make sure you can understand all components of the query, and why they are needed.

+## Wrap up

+In this exercise we learned:
+- how to make queries using multiple tables
+- how to **UNION** two queries in the same output
+- how to ensure that corresponding records from different values are matched when
+- additional criteria is necessary in addition to the keys